Docs/API Integration

 List Payments with Filters

-// Using fetch with API Key authentication
+// Using fetch with JWT authentication (from dashboard login)

 const response = await fetch(